 macOS users can install Elasticsearch via Homebrew.
 Users of other systems should consult the Elasticsearch documentation for the recommended installation method for your OS.

 elasticsearch process must be running on your machine before you create or boot a Workarea application.
 Running Elasticsearch as a service avoids the need to start and stop the server manually, at the expense of slightly reduced visibility into the server.

 Install MongoDB via Homebrew or other package manager, or consult the MongoDB documentation for your OS.
-Install the version that most closely matches your production environment.
-As of this writing, the latest release is version 3.6, which does not have a Ruby driver compatible with Workarea.
-Therefore, use version 3.4 for new applications.
+Install the version that most closely matches your production environment, which must be Mongo 4.0 or later (as of Workarea 3.4.0).

 mongod process must be running on your machine before you create or boot a Workarea application.
 Running MongoDB as a service avoids the need to start and stop the server manually, at the expense of slightly reduced visibility into the server.